Fall 2024

 Moderated by

-Frances Hellman, Professor Emeritus of the Graduate School, Physics; Dean Emeritus of Mathematical & Physical Sciences
+Frances Hellman, Professor of the Graduate School, Physics; former Dean of Mathematical & Physical Sciences

 Robert Knight, Professor of Neuroscience and Psychology